ProGRank: Probe-Gradient Reranking to Defend Dense-Retriever RAG from Corpus Poisoning: Experiments

 \subsection{Downstream Generation Analysis}

-Under the downstream generation setting defined in Sec.~\ref{setup_exp}, we evaluate ProGRank against the undefended baseline and compare it with representative corpus-poisoning defences, namely GRADA~\cite{zheng2025grada}, GMTP~\cite{kim2025gmtp}, and RAGuard~\cite{kolhe2025raguard}.
-These baselines are selected from Tab.~\ref{tab:retrieval_side_compare} based on code availability.
+Under the downstream generation setting in Sec.~\ref{setup_exp}, we compare ProGRank with the undefended baseline and three code-available defences: GRADA, GMTP, and RAGuard.
+All baselines use our unified candidate construction, generator set, decoding configuration, and ASR pipeline, so their numbers may differ from the original papers.
 Tab.~\ref{tab:e2e_asr_acc_merged_k5_partial_std} reports the main end-to-end robustness results.
-ProGRank achieves the lowest macro-average judge-based ASR on all three datasets, reaching $0.000$ on HotpotQA, NQ, and MS MARCO.
-It also achieves the lowest macro-average substring-based ASR on all three datasets, with $0.011$ on HotpotQA, $0.000$ on NQ, and $0.033$ on MS MARCO.
-In terms of clean utility, ProGRank achieves the highest macro-average ACC on HotpotQA, while GRADA performs best on NQ and RAGuard performs best on MS MARCO.
+ProGRank achieves the lowest macro-average judge-based ASR on all three datasets, reaching $0.000$ on HotpotQA, NQ, and MS MARCO, and also obtains the lowest macro-average substring-based ASR, with $0.011$, $0.000$, and $0.033$, respectively.
+For clean utility, ProGRank gives the highest macro-average ACC on HotpotQA, while GRADA performs best on NQ and RAGuard on MS MARCO.
 As shown in Tab.~\ref{tab:efficiency-profile-practical-est}, RAGuard is about $20\times$ slower than ProGRank on average due to repeated leave-one-out verification.
-The reported ProGRank latency is measured on the actual experimental pipeline, with all retrieved candidates reranked per query.
-Overall, ProGRank offers the strongest robustness and a substantially better efficiency--robustness trade-off than RAGuard in our evaluation.
+Overall, ProGRank offers the strongest robustness and a better efficiency--robustness trade-off than RAGuard in our evaluation.
 Tab.~\ref{tab:new_table} evaluates ProGRank under ProGRank-based evasive attacks.
-The macro-average results are $0.030/0.016/0.372$ on HotpotQA, $0.016/0.034/0.365$ on NQ, and $0.049/0.019/0.429$ on MS MARCO in terms of substring-based ASR, judge-based ASR, and ACC, respectively.
-These results suggest that ProGRank retains robustness under the adaptive attack configurations considered in this work, especially on HotpotQA and NQ.
+The macro-average substring-based ASR, judge-based ASR, and ACC are $0.030/0.016/0.372$ on HotpotQA, $0.016/0.034/0.365$ on NQ, and $0.049/0.019/0.429$ on MS MARCO, respectively, suggesting that ProGRank remains robust under the adaptive attack configurations considered in this work.
 Tab.~\ref{tab:clean-utility-defense} reports clean utility.
-ProGRank achieves the best EM on NQ, while the baseline and RAGuard perform better on HotpotQA, and GRADA gives the best ROUGE-L F1 on MS MARCO.
-Overall, this indicates a dataset-dependent trade-off between robustness and clean-task utility.
+ProGRank achieves the best EM on NQ, while the baseline and RAGuard perform better on HotpotQA, and GRADA gives the best ROUGE-L F1 on MS MARCO, indicating a dataset-dependent robustness--utility trade-off.